LauraHilliger/teach-like-mozilla/understanding/en/reflecting-openly/whatshard.md

 ## What's hard about open?

 The open culture and way of working faces new challenges and opportunities.
-Our community has grown enormously.
-The scope and complexity of Mozilla products has increased.
+The open community has grown enormously.
+The scope and complexity of our work has increased.
 Specific business requirements can clash with the goal of transparency and community participation. **As the open community grows exponentially, we strain our traditional culture and systems.**

 Working open can be messy and difficult — but it’s still essential to our continued success.